hashbangcode/drupal-services-talk/src/slides.md

 ## Plugins

-- The plugin controller does have a function in this instance.
+- The plugin constructor does need to receive arguments for plugins.

 ```php
   public static function create(ContainerInterface $container,